symfony/symfony-docs/book/security.rst

 .. caution::

-    Understanding exactly how ``access_control`` works is **very** important to make sure you application is properly secured.
+    Understanding exactly how ``access_control`` works is **very** important to make sure your application is properly secured.
 See :ref:`security-book-access-control-explanation` below for detailed information.

 You can define as many URL patterns as you need - each is a regular expression.